mhmdinan/homelab-mapper-test/README.md

 # Homelab Mapper

+## THIS IS VIBE CODED AI SLOP !!
+BE WARNED

 A lightweight, secure, and modern tool to automatically map and monitor the hosts and deployed Docker apps in your homelab.

 ## Architecture